-To ensure the safety and preservation of sacramental registers, school and cemetery records on a daily basis, begin by using bindings and paper that are permanent, durable and acid-free.
+To ensure the safety and preservation of vital records on a daily basis, begin by using bindings and paper that are permanent, durable and acid-free.
 Use only archival-quality ink.
 If these documents are subjected to water, mold or humidity, archivists may be able to restore them if the proper ink and paper were used to create these documents.
 Permanent, inactive records should be stored in boxes (preferably water-tight plastic bins) on high shelves.
 Do not store files in the basement.
 Please note that filing cabinets and safes are generally not waterproof.
-See Appendix C for images of water-damaged registries.